The best areas to stay in Marseille

 Photo credit: Flickr – Nicolas Nova

-A favorite haunt for young people and students in Marseille, this is the place where people gather to celebrate politically conscious art in all its forms (theatre, painting, photography, music, drawing, etc.) and discuss alternative future while drinking organic coffee or tea.
+A favorite haunt for young people and students in Marseille, La Plaine and the Cours Julien are the place where people gather to celebrate politically conscious art in all its forms (theater, painting, photography, music, drawing, etc.) and discuss alternative future while drinking organic coffee or tea.
 Though this description might be overstating the point, it is true in some way, and it feels good to experience the blossoming of this young creative spirit in the area.
 In the evening, people gather on the Place Jean Jaurès – even the street names make reference to a liberal, leftist heritage – which the locals like to call “La Plaine,” to relax, drink and enjoy meals on a terrace.
-Central, festive and lively: this is our best neighborhood to stay in Marseille.
+Central, festive and lively: this is our favorite neighborhood to stay in Marseille.

 Photo credit: Flickr – Nicolas Nova

 For an authentic, picturesque and cultural stay in Marseille, Le Panier is a good choice.
-Not because it is reminiscent of the French TV series “Plus belle la vie,” but because it’s always a pleasure to walk through this maze of colorful narrow streets offering an eyeful of yellow, red, orange and ochre hues.
+It is always a pleasure to walk through this maze of colorful narrow streets offering an eyeful of yellow, red, orange and ocher hues.
 Wandering in this pedestrian-only area, one gets the feeling of being in a very small town in the South of France.
 The streets are packed with a myriad of small bars and cafés where you can relax on a terrace with a fountain and olive trees, the typical charm of Provence under the sound of cicadas (when there are trees…).
+Just outside this quaint little neighborhood, to the West near the port you can visit the Mucem, a historical and cultural museum.
+If you head North, within a few minutes you’ll reach the Cathedral of La Major, a lavishly decorated cathedral with Greek Orthodox influences.
 If you are looking for a peaceful and quiet area to stay in Marseille, look no further than the neighborhood of Le Panier.